 We have captured some of our initial insights in the newly released: Deconstructing the Bird Cage: How Social Entrepreneurs are Catalyzing Systems Change.
 In this article, we share our emerging understanding of several “system impact models” that social entrepreneurs are pursuing.
 We feature examples of organizations from the New Profit community who have put these models into practice, including the Burns Institute, FII, FoodCorps, GirlTrek, Prosecutor Impact, and The People.
 We also identify questions and implications for social entrepreneurs and funders who might wish to adopt and support these systemic approaches.

 Our hope is that, through sharing our learning to date, we can help to demystify the different ways social entrepreneurs can participate in systems change.
 We also hope to do our part in strengthening the knowledge base within the field of how systems change happens to inspire others to pursue it.

 We hope you will dig into the article and share your reactions with us.
 You can contact the authors directly at Yordanos_Eyoel@newprofit.org, John_Kania@newprofit.org, and Kim_Syman@newprofit.org.
-Please use the link below to view the article using an e-reader or email email@example.com to request a PDF version of the article.
+Please use the link below to view the full article or click here to read the executive summary.
+You can download PDF versions from the e-reader platform or email email@example.com to request a PDF version of the article.